ER (TV series): Production

 In 1974, author Michael Crichton wrote a screenplay then titled "EW" (for Emergency Ward) based on his own experiences as a medical student in a busy hospital emergency room.
 Producers were not interested in the screenplay, and Crichton turned to other topics.
 In 1990, he published the novel Jurassic Park, and in 1993 began a collaboration with director Steven Spielberg on the film adaptation of the book.

 After its release, Crichton and Spielberg then turned to what was now known as ER, but Spielberg decided to film the story as a two-hour pilot for a television series rather than as a feature film after considering the potential for various stories to be told in the setting.
 He passed the script on to a team at his production company, Amblin Entertainment.
 Anthony Thomopoulos, then head of Amblin's television division, got in touch with then CEO of Warner Bros.
 Television, Les Moonves, about the idea for the series and to send the script.
 Spielberg's Amblin Television provided John Wells as the show's executive producer.

 Warner Bros.
 Television pitched ER to NBC, alongside Crichton, Spielberg, and Wells.
 Warren Littlefield, head of NBC Entertainment at the time, liked the project, but there was much debate and controversy among other executives at NBC, who were dubious about the nature of the series.
 NBC offered a chance to make a two-hour made-for-TV movie from the script, which was rejected.
 They then tried to get the show greenlit at rival networks before returning to NBC, who this time around ordered a pilot.

 The script used to shoot the pilot was virtually unchanged from what Crichton had written in 1974.
-The only substantive changes made by the producers in 1994 were that a male character was changed to a female character (Susan Lewis) and the Peter Benton character's race was changed to African-American.
+The only substantive changes made by the producers in 1994 were that a male character was changed to a female character (Susan Lewis) and Peter Benton character's race was changed to African-American.
 The running time was shortened by about 20 minutes in order for the pilot to air in a two-hour block on network TV.
 Because of a lack of time and money necessary to build a set, the pilot episode of ER was filmed in the former Linda Vista Hospital in Los Angeles, an old facility that had ceased operating in 1990.
 A set modeled after Los Angeles County General Hospital's emergency room was built soon afterward at the Warner Bros.
 Studios in Burbank, California, although the show makes extensive use of location shoots in Chicago, most notably the city's famous "L" train platforms.